aajuvonen/holocosmo/doc/CONTRIBUTING.md

 If you only want to update the registry (without generating new files), use the flag --update-registry-only:

-  python init_hc_entry.py "Registry update entry" --categories MOD NBK OUT DOC --update-registry-only
+  `python hc_entry.py "Registry update entry" --categories MOD NBK OUT DOC --update-registry-only`

 #### Specifying a Base Folder

 If you prefer to nest all generated files in a specific folder (for example, a project-specific folder), use the --folder flag:

-  python init_hc_entry.py "New experimental run" --categories MOD NBK OUT DOC --folder projects/HC-XXX
+  `python hc_entry.py "New experimental run" --categories MOD NBK OUT DOC --folder projects/HC-XXX`

 This will create the files inside the specified folder rather than in the default directory mapping.